Barbara Keogh: Television career

 Keogh made her television debut in 1958 as Mrs Pemberton in Champion Road, and continued to be a regular on television until her death.
 She had roles on programmes including Dixon of Dock Green, Z Cars, The Sweeney and The Newcomers.
 She also appeared alongside Judi Dench in On Giant’s Shoulders.

 Keogh played various parts in the soaps Coronation Street and Crossroads, before joining the cast of EastEnders as Lilly Mattock on 5 November 1998.
 She was written out of the serial a little under a year later, on 2 September 1999, after 50 episodes.
 Keogh was said to be "devastated" by the decision to axe her character, which was prompted by June Brown, who cited the comedy double act between Dot and Lilly not being right.

 She continued to work in television, making appearances in Juliet Bravo, The Ruth Rendell Mysteries, Heartbeat, Game On, My Family and Casualty.
 One of Keogh's last television roles was playing Marjorie Dawes' mother in the comedy series Little Britain.

 Theatre career

 Alongside Keogh's television career, her stage work included performances in No One Was Saved with Maureen Lipman at the Royal Court Theatre, and in Adventures of the Skin Trade alongside David Hemmings at the Hampstead Theatre.
 She also played roles in John Gabriel Borkman with Ralph Richardson and Peggy Ashcroft, Plunder with Dinsdale Landen and Frank Finlay, and Engaged with Jonathan Pryce, all at the Royal National Theatre.

 Latterly, Keogh worked alongside Bob Hoskins, Helen Mirren and Pete Postlethwaite in The Duchess of Malfi and toured in Sisterly Feelings with Peter Sallis, Trudie Styler, Tessa Peake-Jones and Bryan Pringle.

 Personal life and death

 Outside of acting, Keogh enjoyed travelling.
 In her later years, she lived in Kings Cross, London.

-Keogh continued to work until her sudden death from coronary artery disease on 25 October 2005, aged 76.
+Keogh continued to work until her sudden death on 25 October 2005, aged 76.
 She was cremated at Golders Green Crematorium.